anime-skip/web/README.md

 Right now, there are no unit or end to end tests.

 ```
-yarn test:unit
+pnpm test:unit
-yarn test:e2e
+pnpm test:e2e
 ```

 ### Visualizing Bundle Size

-`yarn build` will output a `stats.html`.
+`pnpm build` will output a `stats.html`.
 Open it in the browser to see chunks and large modules

 ### IDE Setup